-► Press the SELECT COMPENS.
-Press the SELECT COMPENS.
+▶ Press the SELECT COMPENS.
 TABLE soft key

-Press the soft key of the table type (e.g., TCS)
+- ▶ Press the soft key of the table type (e.g., TCS) - Select the table

 If you are working without the SEL CORR-TABLE function, then you must activate the desired table prior to the test run or program run.

 In all operating modes, proceed as follows:

-- ▶ Select the desired operating mode - Select the desired table in the file manager - > In Test Run mode, the table receives the status S; in the operating modes Program run, single block and Program run, full sequence, the table receives the status M.
+- Select the desired operating mode - Select the desired table in the file manager - In Test Run mode, the table receives the status S; in the operating modes Program run, single block and Program run, full sequence, the table receives the status M.

-Activate the compensation value
+Activating a compensation value